poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

 In a remote setup:

-1. PowerAdmin is installed on the admin server
+1. Poweradmin is installed on the admin server
 2. PowerDNS runs on the DNS server
-3. PowerAdmin connects to the PowerDNS database remotely
+3. Poweradmin connects to the PowerDNS database remotely
-4. For DNSSEC operations, PowerAdmin uses the PowerDNS API
+4. For DNSSEC operations, Poweradmin uses the PowerDNS API

 ```
 ┌────────────────┐        ┌────────────────┐